umr-marbec/datarmor-documentation/README.md

 To remove an environment:

 ```
-conda env remove --name r-test
+conda env remove --name r-env
 ```

 ---

 # Using Jupyter

-In order to process data interactively, you can use Jupyter/Jupylab.
+In order to process data in a fancy way, you can use Jupyter/Jupylab.
 To do so, connect on https://datarmor-jupyterhub.ifremer.fr/ with your Intranet login.

 <div align="center">
     <img height=400 src="figs/jupy1.png">